codacube/realtor-clone-react/README.md

 ## Running locally

-- Because of the netlify functions, you need to run this with the netlify CLI to emulate the netlify platform
+- Because of the Netlify functions, you need to run this with the Netlify CLI to emulate the Netlify platform
-- Install it with `npm install netlify-cli --save-dev`
+- Install the Netlify CLI with `npm install netlify-cli --save-dev`
 - It will read environment variables from the local .env file
 - Run the project with `npx netlify dev`.
 It will:
   - Automatically run `npm run dev`